What does a Design Assistant do?

 How to become a Design Assistant?

-Here are five steps to becoming a Design Assistant:
+Here are the steps to take in becoming a Design Assistant:

-- Gain experience: Look for internships or entry-level positions in design firms.
+- Gain hands-on experience.
+Look for internships or entry-level positions in design firms.
+Volunteering for projects can also help build a portfolio.

 How long does it take to become a Design Assistant?